see2023/see_me_now/README.md

 		- Enabled: Single tap or double tap the message to play the voice from Azure TTS, and show 3d avatar animation.
 - See Proxy:
 	- Your own server address to proxy chatgpt and azure tts
-	- Key: Your own key setted in the server(redis), you can share it with your family or friends
+	- Key: Your own key setted in the server(redis)
+		- You can share it with your family or friends
+		- You can set the usage by key
 - Prompts setting:
 	- Select or edit your own prompts in current dialog
 	- The first one is used as the background reminder